Foods That Are Linked to Stroke You Should Stay Away From

 We have not forgotten about those of you who have a sweet tooth.
 Our advice is to focus on eating more dark chocolate to help improve your health.
 Eating dark chocolate can reduce the risk of coronary heart disease, stroke, and diabetes, according to a 2017 study.
 A few facts would explain that.
 Dark chocolate is rich in magnesium, iron, and other trace minerals, all of which are important for having healthy blood flow.
 It is also filled with fibre and antioxidants which we explained as being important in stroke prevention.

 The next food on our list is lycopene-rich.
 Lycopene is a phytonutrient that has strong antioxidant and anti-inflammatory properties.
 Thanks to its high lycopene content, this summer snack is a part of the stroke prevention diet.
 A 2012 study explained that by eating watermelon, hypertension patients successfully managed to normalize their blood pressure levels.

 6. Flax seeds

 Omega-3 fatty acids are also great at reducing high blood pressure levels.
 Flax seeds happen to be the perfect Omega-3 fatty acids-packed food.
 The best of all is how easy it is to incorporate flax seeds into your diet.
-Sprinkle some of these heart-shaped seeds to your salad.
+Sprinkle some of these heart-shaped seeds into your salad.
 Add some to your soup or smoothie.
-Or have a tablespoon of flaxseeds mixed in a cup of Greek yogurt.
+Or have a tablespoon of flaxseeds mixed in a cup of Greek yoghurt.
 The options are endless and your body will thank you for it.